obfusu/linkyfy/README.md

-Linkyfy [Incomplete]:
+Linkyfy :
 --------
-Alpha Version 0.1
+Experimental Alpha Version 0.1

 A GUI tool for creating WiFi hotspots in GNU/Linux